 The Audiology Division of the Maryland Ear, Nose & Throat Center has the most advanced technology for evaluating hearing loss, tinnitus, and equilibrium disorders.
 We offer a full range of diagnostic audiologic services and hearing aids both for adults and children.
 Our Audiology division works in close conjunction with our Ear, Nose and Throat division to provide thorough, comprehensive care for the patient.
-It is located at the Union Memorial Hospital in Suite 631 of the 33rd Professional building, and the York Road Center in Lutherville and supervised respectively by Dr. Lauren Epple and Dr. Cindy DeMots
+It is located at the Union Memorial Hospital in Suite 631 of the 33rd Professional building and supervised by Dr. Hillary Janowitz.

 Audiology Services Offered

 MDENT’s Audiology Department offers a complete range of audiological services including:

 - Tests for dizziness and tinnitus (i.e. ringing, buzzing, rushing noises etc.)

 - Treatment for BPPV (benign paroxysmal positional vertigo)

 - Dispensing, adjusting, programming, and repairing of traditional and digital hearing aids

 - Hearing Aid Accessories

 - Free Hearing Screenings are given at request.